Texas jurors are deciding if a student's parents are liable in a deadly 2018 school shooting

 Attorneys representing the victims' families talked of the anguish of their loved one's deaths, including the family of Sabika Aziz Sheikh, a 17-year-old Pakistani exchange student who wanted to be a diplomat.

 The lawsuit was filed by relatives of seven of the people killed and four of the 13 who were wounded in the Santa Fe attack.
-Attorneys representing some of the survivors talked about the trauma they still endure, including Chase Yarbrough, who has fragments of bullets embedded in his body.
+Attorneys representing some of the survivors talked about the trauma they still endure, including Chase Yarbrough, who still has bullets embedded in his body.

 Representing Pagourtzis, attorney Roberto Torres told jurors during the trial that while his client planned the shooting, he was never in control of his actions because of his severe mental illness.
 During his closing statements, he said Pagourtzis' parents should have been paying closer attention.